KatsCyl/fortran_velocity_filter_sim/README.md

 Mandatory university project for FORTAN course

 Usage:
-  1. Compile with "gfortran particleDef_module.f95 io_module.f95 simulation_module.f95 tester.f95"
+  1. Compile with `gfortran particleDef_module.f95 io_module.f95 simulation_module.f95 tester.f95`
-  2. Run with "./a.out timestep bx by bz ex ey ez input_filename"
+  2. Run with `./a.out timestep bx by bz ex ey ez input_filename`
   3. Read output from output.dat

 What does it do?